JeremyMorgan/Dapper-Demo-ConsoleApp/README.md

-# Dapper-Demo-ConsoleApp
+# Dapper Demo: ConsoleApp
-Console application using Dapper
+Console application using Dapper, build for demonstration purposes for blog article here